smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"http://localhost:6688"`

 This is the URL that you will use to interact with the node, including the GUI.
-It only has effect when using the chainlink client to run CLI commands.
+It only has effect when using the Chainlink client to run CLI commands.

 ### INSECURE_SKIP_VERIFY

 - Default: `"false"`

-INSECURE_SKIP_VERIFY disables SSL certificate verification when connection to a chainlink client using the remote client, i.e. when executing most remote commands in the CLI.
+INSECURE_SKIP_VERIFY disables SSL certificate verification when connection to a Chainlink client using the remote client, i.e. when executing most remote commands in the CLI.
 This is mostly useful for people who want to use TLS on localhost.

 It is not recommended to change this unless you know what you are doing.

-## Notes on setting ENV vars
+## Notes on setting environment variables

 > ⚠️ NOTE
-> Some env vars require a duration.
+> Some environment variables require a duration.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
 Some examples:

 `10ms`
 `1h15m`